 Morel Mushroom Time!
 Places to Mushroom Hunt 2023

-Morel Mushroom Hunting Information
+Morel Mushroom Hunting at Heartland Lodge

 The morel mushroom hunting season is short!
-The month of April is when morel mushrooms begin to appear in Central Illinois but the season can last through mid-May.
+The month of April is when morel mushrooms begin to appear in Central Illinois, but the season can last through early May.
 The morel hunting season is best after April showers have come and gone – when adequate rainfall has created moist soil conditions in the woods.
 As far as temperatures go, there are some differences of opinion on the ideal temperatures – some prefer daytime temps of 60° F with temperatures at night staying in the 40’s.
 Others say that the nighttime temps should be at least 55° F while others prefer to wait until it is 60° F at night.
 However, most enthusiasts will tell you that hot daytime temps (anything above 90° F) and dry conditions will put a quick stop to the growth of these mushrooms.

 One thing I found interesting while researching for this blog – the type of bag or container you take with you can make a difference in the future of mushrooms and mushroom hunting.
 Mesh bags are preferred over plastic ones to allow the spores to spread.

 The recommended method is to use a sharp knife to cut them off cleanly at the base.
 The ‘unspoken’ custom is to harvest all but one or two mushrooms, leaving the smaller ones for wildlife and future mushroom hunters.
 Morels can’t be stored for very long so most hunters will eat them the same day they are picked – ensuring the best flavor.

 Recent land development has decreased the mushrooming territory and many remaining stands of timber have been privatized.
 Therefore, you should always get permission from landowners before hunting mushrooms on their property and if hunting on public land, check at a ranger station as some areas may be under protection.

-However, if you are staying at Heartland Lodge, you already have permission to hunt more than 1200 acres of prime mushroom hunting ground – all while enjoying the other amenities the lodge offers!
+However, if you are staying at Heartland Lodge, you already have permission to hunt more than 1,200 acres of prime mushroom hunting ground – all while enjoying the other amenities the lodge offers!

 But mushroom season is near – and won’t last long – so book your room now!
 Whether you live in Illinois, Missouri or Iowa, come to the lodge and check out their mushroom season!
 Whether you are a beginner or a seasoned ‘shroomer, you won’t regret it!
 And grab your camera – take pictures of your day in the woods – you’ll enjoy it even if you don’t find any morels.

-Last Updated: April 30th, 2018
+Last Updated: April 21st, 2023